Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 - Fixed issue with WBIModuleGeneratorFX that prevented it from setting Action Groups.

+- Adjusted part costs for the Bussard Collectors and Plasma Vents.

+- Fixed negative Funds cost of the Mini Jumpgate Platform.

+- Fixed issue where space anomalies all had the same vessel name.

 Changes

+- SPACE_ANOMALY entries can now specify "everyPlanet" as a spawnMode.
+Fair warning: This will spam a lot of anomalies, so use sparringly.

 - Added Debug Mode menu item to the Blueshift Settings menu.
 This supersedes the "debugMode" field found in settings.cfg and various part module files.